The Crimson Avenger | Tales

 The Airline Insurance Murders (#25, March 1939).
 Writer: Jim Chambers?
 Art: Jim Chambers.
 Planes keep mysteriously being attacked.
 This is a somewhat ordinary crime thriller.
 It has a very good episode about a phone, that shows a real interest in technology.
 Phone technology was a big deal in this era: see Edward L. Cahn's film Bad Guy (1937), in which his heroes were phone line repairmen.

-The story also has some nice portraits.
+ART.
+The story has some nice portraits.
 These include two different newspaper employees, and the young job seekers early in the tale.